MWRA online - home

 • Deer Island electricity has been purchased competitively since 2001.
 Energy market conditions are characterized by their volatility, and MWRA has sought to balance the ability to respond to changing conditions with maintaining a measure of budgetary predictability.

 • Since 2002, energy is recovered by the flow of treated wastewater as it drops from the plant into the outfall tunnel shaft through two one-megawatt hydroelectric generators that produce over 6M kWh of electricity, avoiding over $600,000 in electricity costs annually.
-Also qualified as a MA RPS Class I renewable generation facility.

-• Deer Island is also able to self-generate electricity by running its own two 26-megawatt combustion turbine generators to reduce or eliminate its purchases from the regional power grid.
-Deer Island participates in the Demand Response Program, administered by Independent System Operators of New England (ISO-NE).
-In addition capacity payments MWRA receives from ISO-NE for being
+• Deer Island can self-generate electricity by running its own two 26-megawatt combustion turbine generators to reduce or eliminate its purchases from the regional power grid.
+Deer Island participates in the ISO-NE Demand Response Program, by having its generators available to respond to grid demand events.
+In addition capacity payments MWRA receives from ISO-NE, MWRA also avoids the high market prices that typically occur during such events.
+Revenue from the program is approximately $500k annually.

 • Electrical upgrades are ongoing at the two pump stations to replace the variable frequency drives that power the 18 motors (8 at 1,250 horsepower and 10 at 3,500 horsepower) with more energy efficient technology.
 Work at the South System Pump Station was completed in August 2007, and work is expected to begin at the North System Pump Station in FY12.